 Everybody's like, oh, let's get to work.

-Everybody's gonna get along.
+Everybody's going to get along.

 And I put on Facebook yesterday, I'm like, you know what?